-“Following Mr. Brent is like following Bear Bryant at Alabama,” said Mathews.
+“Following Mr. Brent is like following Bear Bryant at Alabama, order ” said Mathews.
 “Things have been much the same.
-I am involved in some meetings I wasn’t part of, but I came into the job well prepared.
+I am involved in some meetings I wasn’t part of, there but I came into the job well prepared.
 I’ve been following Mr. Brent around for 15 years.
 We’ve developed a professional relationship and a system for having a successful collegiate marching band.
 Now I am slipping into the driver’s seat.”

 Mathews, a Northwestern State alumnus, has been has been at NSU since 1998 as associate director of bands/associate professor of music, director of student activities and organizations and director of athletic bands/assistant professor of music.